-As a professional or small business owner, it’s imperative that you have the correct technical set-up for which you can take the complete assistance of a computer service for data backup in Boynton Beach to support your ventures.
+As a professional or small business owner, it’s imperative that you have the correct technical set-up to support your ventures.
 We’ve compiled the top ‘must-haves’ to ensure you are able to work without the hassles that come with a sub-par operation.

 IT setup for small business

 Number one on the list is the MOST crucial, the laptop.
 Weight is a key factor if you are visiting clients, carting your laptop from the office to home regularly or travel.
 You certainly don’t want to be lugging a brick around!

 The Ultrabook (13-15inch, lightweight and fast) style laptops are brilliant for this.
 Utltrabooks habitually have a 13 to 15 inch screen size, are light weight and fast.

 - Dell XPS 13 Ultrabook – built for business, touch-screen enabled and more key features than you can poke a stick at, this is a powerful machine that won’t let you down.
 This has been my laptop for many years.
 It is a solid machine, reliable and fast.
 For those who would like a a larger screen a 15 inch screen is available.

 - The Microsoft Surface Pro is also a good option.
 While it is advertised as the tablet that replaces your laptop, this machine is more laptop than tablet.
 Unlike the Mac iPad Pro, the Microsoft Surface runs a full operating system.
 From this machine you will be able to use all the Microsoft programs; Word, Excel, Outlook – and even programs that need a bit more grunt like Photoshop – the list goes on.
 The keyboard, which you purchase separately can sound a little tinny but for a lightweight laptop I look past this.